A potent mix containing 2 parasites (Aphidius colemani and Aphidius ervi) in one pack providing multiple control of all important aphids.

 Ideally treatments for aphids should be used at the first sign of aphids or better, as an early season preventative measure.

-The mix works so well because Aphidius colemani deals with smaller aphid species and Aphidius ervi deals with the larger aphid species
+The mix works so well because Aphidius colemani deals with smaller aphid species and Aphidius ervi deals with the larger aphid species.
+Best used for preventing the establishment of more than 25 different species of aphid including the most common pest species, Aphis gossypii, Macrosiphum euphorbiae and Myzus persicae.

 Both are parasitic wasps the female wasp lays an egg within the aphid.
 The egg hatches within 2-3 days and the wasp larvae feeds on the aphid leaving a parasitized mummy on the plant.